jsobeck/jsobeck.github.io/index.md

 I am the System Scientist for the
 <a href="http://mse.cfht.hawaii.edu">Maunakea Spectroscopic Explorer</a>.

-My research focuses on the chemical and kinematic characterization of stellar populations in the Milky Way and Local Volume.
+Research Focus: chemical and kinematic characterization of stellar populations in the Milky Way and Local Volume.

-Over the course of my career, I have acquired various coding expertise.
+Coding Expertise: Pythin, Fortran, R (SQL, C)